 Chris is a Senior Software Engineer at ThreeWill.
 His area of focus is consulting in the development of Microsoft .NET and SharePoint technologies.
 His primary role has been development lead in recent projects.
 Project roles have ranged from Development/Technical Lead to Development Resource.

-Office 365 Tenants – Single Tenant vs Multi Tenant vs Dedicated
+Microsoft 365 Tenants – Single Tenant vs Multi-Tenant vs Dedicated

 Here are some of the options, along with respective pros & cons:

 Single Tenant seems to be the overall best choice, unless you HAVE to have data regionalization.
 This may be the case for some large organizations that require their data to remain in the country of origin/use.

 As mentioned earlier, it is also possible to have a hybrid implementation where some things remain on-premises and some are in Microsoft 365.
 There are hybrid options for Exchange, Lync, and SharePoint.

 SharePoint is a web application platform in the Microsoft Office server suite.
 Launched in 2001, SharePoint combines various functions which are traditionally separate applications: intranet, extranet, content management, document management, personal cloud, enterprise social networking, enterprise search, business intelligence, workflow management, web content management, and an enterprise application store.
 SharePoint servers have traditionally been deployed for internal use in mid-size businesses and large departments alongside Microsoft Exchange, Skype for Business, and Office Web Apps; but Microsoft’s ‘Microsoft 365’ software as a service offering (which includes a version of SharePoint) has led to increased usage of SharePoint in smaller organizations.